xinwucwp/mhe/README.md

 ### Requirements

 #### 1) Installing the Java Development Kit (JDK)
-Before building the package, you must first install Java SE JDK 7 (or 8) On Windows, we like to put tools such as the JDK in a folder named C:\pro\.
+Before building the package, you must first install Java SE JDK 7 (or 8).
+This package has been tested on OSX and Linux.

+On Windows, we like to put tools such as the JDK in a folder named C:\pro\.
 This folder name is shorter than "C:\Program Files" and contains no spaces, which makes it easy to specify in scripts and environment variables.

 #### 2) Building the package
 Please install [Gradle](https://gradle.org/install/) to automaticcally build the package.